Become A Faculty VUceptor

 What is a faculty VUceptor?

 A faculty VUceptor is the faculty half of the team that leads a section of Vanderbilt Visions.
-Vanderbilt Visions is the university’s curriculum for first-year students.
+Vanderbilt Visions is the university’s core transition program for first-year students.
 Its purpose is to introduce new students to the university through weekly meetings with their peers.
 These sessions are led by a pair of facilitators, one student and one faculty or staff member.
 All first-year students will be assigned to one of 90+ Visions groups.
 Starting during CommonVU Orientation, Visions encourages first-year students and their classmates to express their questions, ideas and opinions, and learn from and with each other.
 Each group is intentionally crafted to reflect the diversity of the incoming class and the Vanderbilt community at large in terms of school, race or ethnicity, and sex.
 Vanderbilt Visions is neither a class nor purely a time for socialization, but is instead an intentionally crafted space for students and faculty to converse about difficult topics and key transitional issues in ways that are creative, engaging, and focus on mutual learning opportunities.
 It is totally different from any other kind of faculty-student time that exists on campus.

 All Vanderbilt faculty and staff who hold a faculty appointment are eligible.
 Over the past ten years, some 300 faculty members of all ranks, representing the four undergraduate schools and colleges as well as the professional schools, have become VUceptors.
 One hundred faculty members have been VUceptors three or more times.
+Staff members who do not hold faculty appointments will be evaluated on a case-by-case basis for eligibility.

 TIME COMMITMENTS FOR FACULTY VUCEPTORS